 Why we picked the Ring Stick Up Cam:

-This sturdy Ring cam can record footage from pretty much anywhere, but it especially shines when it comes to outdoor placement: The base offers numerous mounting options for any corner, wall, fence or perch that you want, and provides broad (it has a 115 degree field of view) 1080p images with excellent night vision.
+Amazon’s new iteration of the Ring Stick Up Cam Battery retails for only $100.
+This sturdy indoor/outdoor cam can record footage from pretty much anywhere, but it especially shines when it comes to outdoor placement: The base offers numerous mounting options for any corner, wall, fence, or perch that you want, and provides broad (it has a 130-degree field of view) 1080p images with pretty good night vision.

-Read our full review of the Ring Stick Up Cam.
+Check out our review of the Ring Stick Up Cam

-Not only does the Blink XT home security camera stream high-quality video, but it’s also very simple to set up on your own within minutes.
+Not only does the Blink XT home security camera stream high-quality 1080p video, but it’s also very simple to set up on your own within minutes.
 You won’t have to set it up near an outlet or work with any confusing wires — simply turn it on, sync it up to your mobile device, and it’s ready to be used.
-Tune in any time via the iOS or Android apps to check on things at home, whether you want to make sure the kids got home safely, or check if the dog is chewing up the sofa again.

 The built-in motion sensor will alert you when the detector is triggered, and the camera will immediately begin recording a clip of the event.
-The camera is also conveniently battery-powered from the included AA Lithium batteries, with a 2-year lifespan.
-Cloud storage is also totally free, without any monthly fees or subscription contract, so you can go back and watch old footage if you ever need to check something out.
+You can even customize motion zones.
+The camera is also conveniently powered by the included AA lithium batteries, with a two-year lifespan.
+Cloud storage is also totally free, without any monthly fees or subscription contract.
 You can create a Blink XT home security system with just one camera if you only want to keep an eye on the front door, or you can include up to 10 cameras on one Blink Sync Module.
 This camera is also weatherproof, so you can put it outside.

 Why we picked the Ring Spotlight Cam: